DiscoverThe US-China Podcast

 China & the Hill is now on Substack!
 China & the Hill is a weekly newsletter covering Washington DC's China-focused debates, actions, and reactions.
 Readers will receive a curated digest of each week's most pressing U.S.-China news and its impact on businesses and policy, and can listen to the top stories in podcast form on the U.S.-China Podcast.

-How is the United States trying to grow and safeguard its economic strength?
-Wendy Edelberg joined us in June 2025 to discuss the United States' role in the global economy and what the U.S. trade deficit with China means.
+How does the American government view Chinese people and products and how has this view changed as U.S.-China relations have changed?
+Viola Zhou joined us in April 2025 to discuss how curiosity towards China turned into skepticism.
 Learn more about the speaker and watch the video here.
 This interview is part of our Faultlines series that examines the strategic differences between the United States and China.
 The two nations differ in how they see economic, military, cultural, and governance issues, but was this always the case?
-By examining the view from both sides of the faultline we can piece together how we got here and where we’re going next.
+By examining the view from both sides of the faultline we can piece together how we got here and where we're going next.

 what a clown, all current philippine government is doing is becoming a useful idiot to provoke China when needed. this is also no such a thing "west philippines sea"